Fixed Income 2Q’15: Searching for Yield in a Low Rate Environment

 The views and opinions expressed are those of the speaker and are current as of the video’s posting date.
 Video commentaries are general in nature and should not be construed as investment advice.
 Opinions are subject to change with market conditions.
 All performance information is historical and is not a guarantee of future results.
 For more information about Van Eck Funds, Market Vectors ETFs or fund performance, visit vaneck.com.
 Any discussion of specific securities mentioned in the video commentaries is neither an offer to sell nor a solicitation to buy these securities.
 Fund holdings will vary.
 All indices mentioned are measures of common market sectors and performance.
 It is not possible to invest directly in an index.
 Information on holdings, performance and indices can be found at vaneck.com.

-No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Securities Corporation. © 2013 Van Eck Securities Corporation.
+No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Securities Corporation. © 2015 Van Eck Global.

 Van Eck Securities Corporation, Distributor